mchong6/Adversarial_Examples/README.md

 Image + Gaussian(0,10) + theta.
 95% confidence for Cocker Spaniel

 Here I used MSE to reduce the actual classification of the image.
-The resulting image's high confidence classification is very close to the actual classificaion.
+The resulting image's high confidence classification is very close to the actual classification.